AFaria20s/5MinuteDiary/README.md

 Five Minute Diary is designed around the philosophy that consistent, brief daily journaling is more valuable than sporadic long entries.
 The app provides a focused writing environment with advanced formatting tools while maintaining simplicity in its core user experience.

+## Download and Install
+- Download the `5MinuteDiary.apk` release from the latest release: [Download](https://github.com/AFaria20s/5MinuteDiary/releases/tag/1.1-RELEASE)
+- Then you just install the `.apk` and it should be good to go!

+Any error that you may encounter, please reach out to me by creating an Issue in this repository.

 ## Features

 ### Core Functionality